Hrbnger/Agrisense-2.0/README.md

 Figure 6Auth page
 4.3.2 Dashboard
-The Customized Home Page provides users with a personalized overview of their most relevant information and activities.
-It prominently displays the user’s most recent plant identification and disease diagnosis activity, allowing quick continuation of ongoing tasks.
-The dashboard also shows current weather conditions for the user’s farm location, offering immediate environmental context.
-An integrated agricultural calendar highlights significant dates such as planting, fertilizing, and harvesting events.
-Additionally, the home page includes quick access links to frequently used features, ensuring efficient navigation and a smooth user experience tailored to individual needs.
+The dashboard shown above serves as the user’s main control centre on the AgriSense platform, giving them quick access to all essential smart-farming tools.
+When the user logs in, they are greeted with a personalized welcome banner that displays their name and shows quick stats such as how many plants they’ve identified and how many diseases diagnoses they’ve made.
+Just below this, the dashboard presents “Quick Actions,” allowing the user to immediately start key tasks like identifying a plant by uploading a photo, diagnosing a disease from a leaf image, joining the community forum to interact with other farmers, or checking localized weather and farming tips.
+Further down, the “Recent Activity” section displays the user’s latest findings and actions so they can easily continue previous tasks.
+The profile icon on the top-right lets the user access account settings and personal information.
+Overall, the dashboard is designed to be intuitive and efficient, enabling the user to navigate the platform smoothly and perform farming-related tasks quickly.
+.

 Figure 7:Dashboard
 4.3.3 Plant Identification Interface
-The Plant Identification feature empowers users to efficiently recognize and learn about various plant species.
-It enables them to upload or capture images of plants, which the system analyzes to determine the species.
-Users receive identification results along with confidence ratings, providing clarity on the accuracy of the match.
-They can access detailed plant information, including characteristics, habitat, and uses, and maintain an identification history for easy reference and record-keeping.
-Additionally, the feature allows users to share results with other workers or collaborators, promoting knowledge exchange and teamwork in agricultural or research settings.
+The Plant Identification page allows the user to easily discover what plant they are looking at by uploading or capturing a photo.
+At the top, the page displays a header titled Identify Plant, guiding the user to either take a new picture of the plant or upload an existing one.
+In the main upload box, the system shows that no image has been selected yet and prompts the user to begin by choosing one of two options: Take Photo, which opens the device camera for capturing a clear plant picture, or Upload Image, which lets the user pick an image from their gallery.
+Once a photo is added, the Identify Plant button becomes active, allowing the user to submit the image for analysis.
+The AI then processes the uploaded photo and returns details about the plants.
 Figure 8:Plant identification
 4.3.4Disease Diagnosis Interface
-The Disease Diagnosis feature empowers users to take proactive control of plant health management.
-It allows them to upload images of symptomatic plants, enabling the system to analyse and identify potential diseases.
+The Disease Diagnosis feature allows users to upload images of symptomatic plants, enabling the system to analyse and identify potential diseases.
 Users receive a diagnosis accompanied by a visual stamp, confirming the identified condition.
 The platform also provides suggested treatments and appropriate dosages, ensuring safe and effective intervention.
 A management timeline helps users track disease progression and recovery steps, while preventive measures are offered to minimize the risk of recurrence and maintain long-term crop health.

 Figure 9:Disease diagnosis
 4.3.5Weather Dashboard